mnyamamo/mnyamamo.github.io/projects/ballroom.md

 summary: "Daytime Ballroom Dancing is an event where the public can come to social dance with others and have fun."
 ---

 The reason Daytime Ballroom Dancing was started is because people wanted a time to dance and a place to do it, and also to do it with others who also enjoyed dancing.

-I was not the leader of this event, but as a volunteer, I needed to do many things, such as setting up the audio equipment and becoming the DJ for the event.
-I also helped with tearing down the event afterward and helping to solve problems with the equipment.
+At the start I just learned how to set the whole event up, but as time went on I was basically in charge of everything, from set up to break down.

+I learned a lot, including how to set up the speakers so that the echo was reduced as much as possible, and also how to play the music from them.

-To learn more, go to [Dance Fever Oahu](www.dancefeveroahu.com).
+To learn more about the event, go to [Dance Fever Oahu](www.dancefeveroahu.com).